-Nearly 62 million Americans live in rural and frontier communities.
-Rural communities are wonderful places to live and work, but these communities also have unique healthcare needs, which is why the National Organization of State Offices of Rural sets aside the third Thursday of every November – November 16th, 2017 – to celebrate National Rural Health Day.
+The National Organization of State Offices of Rural Health sets aside the third Thursday of every November – November 21, 2019 – to celebrate National Rural Health Day.

 The annual “Community Stars” publication honors and gives a personal voice to rural people, providers, advocates, and communities across the country.
 These stories document just a few shining examples of service and dedication to the people who call rural America home.